Taliban break off talks with Afghan government on prisoner exchange

 Suhail Shaheen, a spokesman for the Islamist insurgent group’s political office in Qatar, said on Twitter a technical team would not participate in “fruitless meetings” and the release of their prisoners was being “delayed under one pretext or another”.

+The announcement represented the latest setback for the U.S.-led effort to end America’s longest war and decades of strife in Afghanistan that also has been hampered by violence and a leadership feud between the country’s top politicians.

-The late February pact between the United States and the Taliban, under which U.S.-led international forces will withdraw in exchange for Taliban security guarantees, is the best chance yet of ending the 18-year war.
+The late February pact between the United States and the Taliban, under which U.S.-led international forces will withdraw in phases in exchange for Taliban security guarantees, is the best chance yet of ending the 18-year U.S. military involvement in Afghanistan.

 But peace hinges on talks between the U.S.-backed Afghan government and the militants.
 A prisoner exchange is meant to build confidence on both sides for those talks.

-A spokesman for the government said it would maintain its work on the prisoner release plan.
+A spokesman for the government said it would continue working on the prisoner release plan.

 “We ask the Taliban to not sabotage the process by making excuses now,” said Javid Faisal, a spokesman for the National Security Council in Kabul.